skokhan/DataScienceCapstone/Report Presentation/README.md

 * Executable Python code;
 * Embedded SQL queries and their execution results;
 * Rendered charts and visualizations;
-* Model performance summaries and conclusions.
+* Model performance summaries and conclusions;
+* Links to GitHub Notebooks and Related Resources.